-The Arkansas Center for Executive Leadership (ACEL) is pleased to host the Arkansas Superintendent VII and Principal IV Leader-to-Leader in the 2013-2014 school year.
-The Superintendent and Principal L2L is a one-year, advanced leadership development program designed for exemplary school superintendents and principals.
-It provides superintendents and principals with opportunities for self-assessment, self-renewal, and leadership skill enhancement so they can build upon their successful executive leadership.
+The Arkansas Center for Executive Leadership (ACEL) is pleased to host the Arkansas Superintendent IX and Principal VI Leader-to-Leader Program in the 2015-2016 school year.
+The Superintendent and Principal L2L is a one-year, advanced leadership development program designed for exemplary school Superintendents and Principals.
+It provides Superintendents and Principals with opportunities for self-assessment, self-renewal, and leadership skill enhancement, through monthly sessions, so they can build upon their successful executive leadership.

-In the L2L process, members are challenged to look at old problems in new ways and to interact with session leaders and other participants as they examine the rapidly changing face of education and its impact on the role of the superintendent and principal.
+During the L2L process, members are challenged to look at old problems in new ways and to interact with session leaders and other participants as they examine the rapidly changing face of education and its impact on the role of the Superintendent and Principal.
 Participants are invited to bring local issues to the sessions for intensive, confidential review and analysis.
 Various solutions are then considered in a comfortable and casual setting and the discussions are open, challenging, and confidential.
-The objective is to provide support to the superintendent in a safe and confidential environment that can produce genuine professional growth in the context of real-world executive leadership experiences.
+The objective is to provide support to the Superintendent in a safe and confidential environment that can produce genuine professional growth in the context of real-world executive leadership experiences.

-The Superintendent and Principal L2L is primarily funded by a grant from the Walton Family Foundation, and grants and in-kind support from Arkansas Tech University.
-It was written and endorsed by a group of Arkansas superintendents who originally attended the Lamar University Superintendent Academy in Beaumont, Texas, and wanted to bring a similar Academy experience to the superintendents and principals of Arkansas.
-Arkansas Tech University, in cooperation with the Arkansas Center for Executive Leadership, administers the grant and provides oversight for the Academy program.
-Dr. Bob Thompson, Executive Director of the Lamar University Center for Executive Leadership will be our facilitator for Superintendent VI L2L and Dr. Merle Dickerson, Executive Director, will be our facilitator for Principal III L2L.
+The Superintendent and Principal L2L program is primarily funded by a grant from the Walton Family Foundation, and grants and in-kind support from Arkansas Tech University.
+It was written and endorsed by a group of Arkansas Superintendents who originally attended the Lamar University Superintendent Academy in Beaumont, Texas, and wanted to bring a similar program experience to the Superintendents and Principals of Arkansas.
+Arkansas Tech University, in cooperation with the Arkansas Center for Executive Leadership, administers the grant and provides oversight for this excellent Leader-to-Leader program.
+Dr. Merle Dickerson, Executive Director of the Arkansas Center for Executive Leadership will be our facilitator for Superintendent IX L2L and also our Principal VI L2L Sessions.

-Admission to the Academy is competitive.
+Admission into the Leader-to-Leader Program is very competitive.
 Approximately 55 participants are selected each year to receive scholarships in the amount of $6,500 each.
 Scholarships cover books, fees, training, and all other education costs including travel to New York.
-The participant's school district is responsible for travel within the state, some meals, lodging at Lake Point Conference Center, a one-time fee of $800, and costs associated with fees and expenses of the superintendent and board members attending the Visioning Conference in March and the principals attending the Leadership Conference in March.
+The participant's school district is responsible for travel within the state, some meals, lodging at Lake Point Conference Center, a one-time fee and costs associated with fees and expenses of the Superintendent and board members attending the Visioning Conference in February and the Principals attending the Leadership Conference in October.

-Given the intensive nature of Academy activities and the extensive use of cohorts and group problem-solving techniques, we believe it is essential that participants be in attendance at every session.
-Therefore, those accepted for admission are expected to commit to being present for all sessions, including the New York trip in September, the Visioning Conference and Leadership Conference in March (barring some major unforeseen circumstance).
+Given the intensive nature of program activities and the extensive use of cohorts and group problem-solving techniques, we believe it is essential and beneficial that participants be in attendance at all sessions.
+Therefore, those accepted for admission into this program are expected to be dedicated and committed to being present for all sessions, including the New York trip in September for Superintendent participants and the Austin, TX trip for the Principal participants in October, the Visioning Conference in February (barring some major unforeseen circumstance).

 To be eligible for consideration by the Admissions Committee, a nominee:

-Admission is open to all superintendents and principals and an effort is made to provide for maximum diversity with regard to school size, geographic location, ethnicity, and gender.
+Admission is open to all Superintendents and Principals and an effort is made to provide for maximum diversity with regard to school size, geographic location, ethnicity, and gender.
 Superintendents may self-nominate.
 Principals are nominated by their Superintendent.
 Nominations will be accepted until the Admissions Committee completes its work and all scholarships are awarded.
-Please mail your nomination on the form provided in this packet to Debbie Wilkinson, Center for Leadership and Learning, 227 State Road 333 South, Russellville, AR 72802, or fax to 479-498-6075.
+Please mail your nomination on the form provided in this packet to Susan Hamby, Center for Leadership and Learning, 227 State Road 333 South, Russellville, AR 72802, or fax to 479-498-6075.

 Tony Prothro, Benton